 For better or worse, the secret is out.
-For the past three years, San Miguel de Allende has been ranked the world’s #1 city to visit.
+San Miguel de Allende, once a hidden gem in central Mexico, is now on everyone’s must-visit list.
 And we can’t argue.
 Exquisite cobblestone streets and Moorish-influenced Spanish colonial architecture make this UNESCO World Heritage site irresistible.
 Add to the mix a thriving food scene with over 300 restaurants, many extraordinarily beautiful, helmed by top chefs and menus infused with the best, fresh local produce, and well, what are you waiting for?

 San Miguel de Allende’s Rich History

 Thanks to its position on the route south of the silver-mining cities in Mexico’s central highlands, the 16th-century village of San Miguel quickly became a prosperous city marked by grand houses and even grander churches when it was established by Spanish colonists.
-The birthplace of an early revolutionary hero, Ignacio Allende, hence the addition of de Allende to its name, (which, since it’s a mouthful, is often abbreviated to SMA) this beautiful, historic city soon attracted the likes of Mexican artists and movie stars Cantinflas.
-Today the carefully restored city is a haven for expats, bohemians, tourists seeking authentic Mexico, and Mexico City residents (many of whom own second houses here) who flock here to discover a city of courtyards hidden behind carved wood doors which when opened reveal an oasis of greenery and historic columns and arches housing amazing restaurants, shops, and boutique hotels.
+The birthplace of an early revolutionary hero, Ignacio Allende, hence the addition of de Allende to its name, (which, since it’s a mouthful, is often abbreviated to SMA) this beautiful, historic city soon attracted the likes of Mexican artists and movie stars.
+Today the carefully restored city is a haven for expats, bohemians, tourists seeking authentic Mexico, and Mexico City residents, many of whom own second houses here.
+They all flock to SMA to discover a city of courtyards hidden behind carved wood doors that reveal an oasis of greenery and historic columns and arches housing amazing restaurants, shops, and boutique hotels.

 The Foodie Scene

-Like any thriving city, the food scene is a crazy mix of international cuisines, from Lebanese to Sri Lankan, Peruvian, Thai, and the gastronomy standouts go on.
-As for Mexican, the culinary offerings range from delicious street food to gourmet and you’ll find incredible tacos at almost every high-end hotspot.
-The city is now home to a growing number of restaurants run by inventive young Mexican chefs and one thing you can count on is dining in beautiful settings.
-Rooftop restaurants rule at the moment, each claiming to have the best view, but there are equally stunning courtyard eateries as well as coveted food trucks.
-At night, lines form outside the famous Tacos San Francisco truck (called Andy’s) at the edge of the Jardin, a tree-filled central square under the stunning pink sandstone façade of the Mexican baroque central church, La Parroquia.
-Then there’s Tacos Don Felix, high on a hill in Independencia (a short taxi ride from Centro), one of those legendary eateries that began with a family selling tacos from home.
-“Home” is now a coveted restaurant decorated in folk art, known for its bathtub-sized margaritas and home-style Mexican cuisine.
-And the best bit is even the most expensive, must-visit spots cost a fraction of what you’d pay in the U.S. and Europe.
+Like any thriving city, the food scene is a vibrant mix of international cuisines, from Lebanese to Sri Lankan, Peruvian, Thai, and the gastronomy standouts go on.
+As for Mexican, the culinary offerings range from delicious street food to gourmet — you’ll find incredible tacos at almost every high-end hotspot.
+The city is now home to a growing number of restaurants run by inventive young Mexican chefs, and one thing you can count on is dining in beautiful settings.

 An elegantly minimalist space in the upscale boutique hotel, Dos Casas, Áperi is one of San Miguel’s perennial favorite fine dining spots.
-It’s had a run of highly regarded chefs, and today is helmed by the rising young star, Omar Henriquez.
+It’s had a run of highly regarded chefs and today is helmed by the rising young star Omar Henriquez.
 You can order a la carte, but the three-course menu with wine pairing is the way to go.
-The menu is seasonal, but at the moment count on heirloom tomatoes with burrata, spiked up a notch with chorizo, or try the Wagyu beef with a celeriac puree and wild mushrooms.
+The menu is seasonal, and dishes are prepared with fresh ingredients sourced from San Miguel and the region.

-Housed on the rooftop of the lovely boutique Hotel Limon, Zumo is a bright open air restaurant that’s close enough to the Jardin that the views include not only la Parroquia and the landmark dome of Las Monjas church but a panoramic sweep of the city and its ring of hills.
-The seasonal menu emphasizes local produce and the dishes are an international fusion with a distinctly Latin flair.
+Housed on the rooftop of the lovely boutique Hotel Limon, Zumo is a bright open-air restaurant that’s close enough to the Jardin that the views include not only la Parroquia and the landmark dome of Las Monjas church but also a panoramic sweep of the city and its ring of hills.
+The seasonal menu emphasizes local produce, and the dishes are an international fusion with a distinctly Latin flair.
 The scene is fun and hip, with brightly colored yellow chairs paying homage to the hotel’s lemon style.
 Don’t miss the deconstructed tiramisu for dessert.

-To find this hidden gem you stroll past a series of modern art galleries only to enter the colonial-era building of Hotel Casa 1810 with its stunning lobby, mix of modern art, columns, light-splashed tiled patio, and discrete plush seating.
+To find this hidden gem, you stroll past a series of modern art galleries only to enter the colonial-era building of Hotel Casa 1810 with its stunning lobby, a mix of modern art, columns, light-splashed tiled patio, and discrete plush seating.
 Trazo has an elegant indoor dining area, but the multi-level rooftop seating is considered one of San Miguel’s best, along with its food.
-The cuisine is modern Mediterranean and the chef sources organic local produce and meat from local ranches, and sustainably caught fish.
-You might start with hummus infused with roasted beet, served with vegetables, and go on to a pear and serrano ham risotto.
+The cuisine is modern Mediterranean, and the chef sources organic local produce and meat from local ranches, and sustainably caught fish.
+Start with hummus infused with roasted beet, served with vegetables, and go on to a pear and serrano ham risotto.
 Be sure to order the chai tiramisu for dessert.

 Nomada Cocina de Interpretación

-Australian chef Paul Bentley has set up shop San Miguel, opening Bovine Brasserie in an elegant space with classic black and white tiled floors, gleaming wood and opulent brass, and mirrors.
-In addition to the restaurant there’s a private dining room inspired by the female-led artisan tequila, Casa Dragones, aptly named Mesa Dragones.
+Australian chef Paul Bentley has set up shop in San Miguel, opening Bovine Brasserie in an elegant space with classic black and white tiled floors, gleaming wood, opulent brass, and mirrors.
+In addition to the restaurant, there’s a private dining room inspired by the female-led artisan tequila, Casa Dragones, aptly named Mesa Dragones.
 As for the food, the beef is aged, the charcuterie is made in-house, and there’s also fresh seafood and pasta on the menu.
-For our money, try the porchetta and white bean stew with an Italian green sauce or whole roasted trout with almondine sauce, mashed potatoes, and asparagus.
+We recommend trying the porchetta and white bean stew with an Italian green sauce or whole roasted trout with almondine sauce, mashed potatoes, and asparagus.

 A charming restaurant in the art-filled Hotel Matilda, Moxi is overseen by Paul Bentley of Bovine, who’s created an international menu with Mexican influences.
-The space has striking ceilings decorated in a beige version of traditional Otomí animal patterns, and opens out onto a buzzy bar and terrace with pool.
-Try the braised short rib with black mole and pickled onions, or the roasted octopus in a chile ancho glaze with a jicama salad.
+The space has striking ceilings decorated in a beige version of traditional Otomí animal patterns and opens out onto a buzzy bar and terrace with a pool.
+Try the braised short rib with black mole and pickled onions or the roasted octopus in a chile ancho glaze with a jicama salad.

 Luna Rooftop Tapas Bar